 Samsung didn’t put the Galaxy Note 8 Android 8.0 Oreo update through a public beta, but the company and its carrier partners tested the software for bugs and performance issues.

-While the testing helped the companies squash bugs and performance problems, the Galaxy Note 8 Oreo update is far from perfect.
+This testing helped the companies squash bugs and performance problems, but the Galaxy Note 8 Oreo update is far from perfect.

 The Galaxy Note 8 Oreo roll out is widely available which means we’re hearing about the issues affecting those who’ve made the transition from Nougat to Oreo.

 Some of these issues have carried over from Android Nougat, other Galaxy Note 8 Oreo problems are brand new.
-We expect the list to grow as the roll out continues to make progress.
+We expect the list to grow as the roll out continues to make progress and as Samsung and its carrier partners release new Android Oreo builds.

 In this guide to Samsung Galaxy Note 8 Oreo problems we want to take you through some of the issues currently plaguing the software.

-Android updates are unpredictable so it’s important to prepare for the move.
+Android updates, even the tiniest bug fixers, are unpredictable so it’s extremely important to prepare for the move.
 A little prep work can go a long way toward preventing problems and headaches.

 While you wait for your Galaxy Note 8’s Android Oreo update to arrive, make sure you prepare yourself and your device.